Giordano Bruno and the Hermetic Tradition: Broader significance

 Yet it was the appearance of the works by Yates, Scholem and Kuhn at the same time in the early sixties that marks a threshold after which the History and Philosophy of Science begins to coalesce as a discipline.
 Kuhn’s theoretical work is more forward facing as a theoretical text that bleeds into popular culture as a new jargon (re:'paradigm shifts'), while the Yates study of Bruno is an exemplary historical case-study in the emerging discipline (which remained unnamed and only begins to really stabilize as a departmental presence closer to the end of the century).

-The book that Yates publishes on Giordano Bruno bridges the gap between Kuhn's high-level and contagiously popular insights about scientific paradigm shifts with the depth of research done by scholars like Scholem (whom Yates had become personally acquainted with through their mutual attendance at the annual gatherings of the Eranos Conference, a collective of scholars organized loosely under the star-power represented by Carl Jung at its inception and published under his Bollingen Imprint).
-Giordano Bruno & The Hermetic Tradition represents a poised and elegant fulcrum point standing between what effectively amounted to seriously academic scholarship devoted to the occult, on the one hand, and new philosophical lines of thought concerned with evolution of sciences and technology, on the other—behind which the apparition of the atomic warfare in the contemporary backdrop (re: all of this work comes out in the immediate aftermath of the Cuban Missile Crisis) provided the urgency and impetus necessary for the field to open up.
+The book that Yates publishes on Giordano Bruno bridges the gap between Kuhn's high-level and popular insights about scientific paradigm shifts with the depth of research done by scholars like Scholem (whom Yates reviewed).
+Giordano Bruno & The Hermetic Tradition represents a fulcrum point between seriously academic scholarship devoted to the occult, and new philosophical lines of thought concerned with evolution of sciences and technology—behind which the apparition of the atomic warfare in the contemporary backdrop (re: all of this work comes out in the immediate aftermath of the Cuban Missile Crisis) provided the urgency necessary for the field to open up.